AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 .. important::

   You are responsible for building the connection between VGW and on-prem.
 The connection is either over Internet, over Direct Connect or both.

   We support two patterns of connections: Detached VGW and Attached VGW.
 Attached VGW is only allowed if VGW and Transit GWs are in different VPCs.

-Currently, only one connection is support on a give transit gateway/vpc, regardless of any of three options above is chosen.
+  Currently, only one connection is supported on a specific transit gateway/vpc, regardless of any of three options above is chosen.

 |image3|

 =====================      ==========
 **Setting**                **Value**